 For the Berry Jam:

-Cook frozen fruits with sugar over a medium-high heat until it reaches boiling.
+- Cook frozen fruits with sugar over a medium-high heat until it reaches boiling.
 Turn the heat down and let it simmer for approx. 15 minutes or until it thickens.
 It's better to be thicker than looser, the plan is to lose a lot of water content and have concentrated flavour.

-In a small saucepan (I always use heavy-bottomed one to prevent burning) combine flour, sugar, salt and milk.
+- In a small saucepan (I always use heavy-bottomed one to prevent burning) combine flour, sugar, salt and milk.
 Cook over medium-high heat, stirring constantly with a whisk until it thickens.
 This can take about 15 minutes.
 The moment you realize it's thicker, cook for another 3-4 minutes.

 White Chocolate Ganache Drip: